Lilly Release Date, Storyline, and Everything You Need to Know

 The journey to bringing “Lilly” to the screen was nearly as tricky as Ledbetter’s battle.
 Director Rachel Feldman revealed the project in 2013 after introducing herself to the honest Lilly through her lawyer.
 The film had a potent story, yet struggled for years to find the money to make it.

-The project sprung to life in 2020 when Meryl Streep endorsed the movie.
-While Streep passed on the starring role, her backing aided in luring additional talent and producers.
+The project sprang to life in 2020 when Meryl Streep endorsed the movie.
+While Streep passed on the starring role, her backing helped lure additional talent and producers.
 J. Todd Harris, who had more industry contacts, joined in as producer.

 The turning point happened in March 2021 when Patricia Clarkson agreed to play Lilly.
-Thomas Sadoski joined the cast in August 2021, and John Benjamin Hickey followed later.
+Thomas Sadoski joined the cast in August 2021, followed by John Benjamin Hickey later.
 The production did not wrap until 2023, a decade after Feldman initially started work on the project.

 Its long journey reflects Lilly’s tenacious search for justice.
 Each would require patience and resilience in the face of systems resistant to change.
 Feldman, like Ledbetter, did not give up on a cause she cared deeply about.